Dion Gowda: 2024

-Italian F4 Championship

 After his encouraging campaign in the F4 British Championship the previous year, Prema Racing signed Gowda for a full Italian F4 and Euro 4 campaign in 2024.
 He made a decent start to his Italian F4 season, with two podiums at Imola, but ended the championship in 11th place after low scoring rounds for the rest of the season.
-He also finished 14th in Euro 4 campaign.
+Gowda also finished 14th in Euro 4 campaign.